TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 And finally, **graceful Error handling** is achieved through the output of shard IDs for success and logging of failures, ensuring a **robust Data Ingestion Layer**.
 </br>

-## Strategy leveraged for Effective Thread Management
+## Strategy I've leveraged for Effective Thread Management

 ### **_The Pain-Point:-_**